alicepraxis/rhymes/README.txt

-This repo is a collection of Alice's favorite nursery rhymes.
+This repo is a collection of nursery rhymes.
 Pull requests accepted.